North of Scotland Championships

-The North of Scotland Championships and later known as the Gleaner Oils North of Scotland Championships for sponsorship reasons was a combined men's and women's clay court tennis tournament first established by the Broughty Ferry Lawn Tennis Club, Broughty Ferry, Dundee in 1889 as Championship of the North Scotland.
+The North of Scotland Championships, later known as the Gleaner Oils North of Scotland Championships for sponsorship reasons, was a combined men's and women's clay court tennis tournament first established by the Broughty Ferry Lawn Tennis Club, Broughty Ferry, Dundee in 1889 as Championship of the North Scotland.
 From 1905 it was then held at Elgin Lawn Tennis Club, Elgin, Moray, Scotland until 1989.

 History

 The Championship of the North Scotland were established in 1889 at the Broughty Ferry Lawn Tennis Club (f.1885), Broughty Ferry, Dundee Scotland.
 The tournament ran under that name until 1891.
 In 1892 it was branded as the North of Scotland Championships and was at this time staged at the Magdalen Yard Lawn Tennis Club.